getnamingo/registry/docs/configuration.md

 php /opt/registry/automation/write-zone.php
 ```

 **NB!
 Enable DNSSEC in the TLD management page from the control panel.
-Mode must be BIND9.**
+Mode must be BIND9.** Then upload the DS record to IANA or the parent registry from the Control Panel TLD page.

 3. Using DNSSEC with OpenDNSSEC: